Milwaukee County Transit System: Bus routes

-As of January 1, 2023, all freeway flyer routes, including Routes 79, 137 and 143, in addition to the Cream Puff Line (service to Wisconsin State Fair) and the Brewers Line (service to Brewers games at American Family Field) have been eliminated due to a projected budget shortfall in 2025.The 3 UBUS routes are not affected by this, and will continue normal operation.
+All freeway flyer routes, including Routes 79, 137 and 143, in addition to the Cream Puff Line (service to Wisconsin State Fair), the Summerfest Shuttle (informally Route 7) and the Brewers Line (service to Brewers games at American Family Field) were formally eliminated towards the end of 2022 due to a projected budget shortfall in 2025.
+The 3 UBUS routes have continued normal operation.
+MCTS provided two Summerfest freeway flyers in 2023, Route 40S, operating from the College Avenue Park and Ride lots, and Route 49S, operating from the Brown Deer Road East Park and Ride Lot.